wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Properties.md

 </template>
 ```

-OOML properties must have a default value.
-Generally, if you don't have a specific default value in mind, consider `null`. `undefined` is not allowed in almost every part of OOML, including property values — see [Undefined](#Undefined) for more details.
+ooml properties must have a default value.
+Generally, if you don't have a specific default value in mind, consider `null`. `undefined` is not allowed in almost every part of ooml, including property values — see [Undefined](#Undefined) for more details.

 ## Events

-OOML properties also emit events that extend the functionality of properites.
+ooml properties also emit events that extend the functionality of properites.
 They can be handled using declared methods on the class.
 They can alter or even prevent the behaviour that caused the event, and allow additional side effects when fundamental operations occur.

 There are three events: